Michael Howard Award for Hospice Team of the Year

 This award celebrates an outstanding team that has made a positive impact to its hospice, its service users or staff.

-Open to all teams within a hospice from fundraising to finance, from HR to clinical, this award honours a hospice team that has gone gone above and beyond, made transformational change or shown commitment to collaboration and innovation.
+Open to all teams within a Hospice UK member organisation - from fundraising to finance, from HR to clinical - this award honours a hospice team that has gone gone above and beyond, made transformational change or shown commitment to collaboration and innovation.

 If a team at your hospice has had a significant positive impact on the community it serves, nominate them for the Michael Howard Hospice Team of the Year award.